Continuing Education Activity

 Oversedation during procedures may contribute to airway obstruction and adverse events.
 In closed-claims analysis, 24% of liability claims during sedation were related to respiratory events.

 History depends on the age of presentation of the patient.
-The younger the patient, the more severe the manifestations of the obstruction.
+The younger the patient (in general), the more severe the manifestations of the obstruction.
 Differences in the presentation also depend on whether the process is acute, subacute, or chronic.
 The common clinical complaints include a cough, stridor or noisy breathing, difficulty breathing, and respiratory distress.
 The severity of the respiratory distress can range from mild to moderate or severe.
 Head bobbing, altered mental status, lethargy, coma, and loss of consciousness are present when the obstruction is severe and impedes breathing.
 This results in severe hypoxemia or hypocarbia.
 Initial exam findings include respiratory distress, increased work of breathing, anxiety and chest retractions.
 Audible stridor is usually appreciated, which worsens with agitation or crying.
 Wheezing is an uncommon finding with upper airway obstruction and often demonstrates lower airway or chest pathology.

 Evaluation should include a complete assessment of the child including the respiratory distress.
 Work of breathing can be assessed under different categories in categorizing pediatric respiratory distress.
 This should include the mental status of the child, work of breathing, the use of accessory muscles, respiratory rate, pulse oximetry or end-tidal carbon dioxide monitoring, and auscultation of breath sounds.
 All parameters should be used in conjunction to evaluate the level of respiratory compromise in a child.
 Altered mental status and lethargy or fatigue without increased work of breathing or tachypnea should raise concerns for impending respiratory or cardiovascular failure.

 The next step in the evaluation of the respiratory status is the assessment of the airway.
 Various scoring systems are available for evaluation of the airway.
 Commonly used systems are the Mallampatti scoring system and the ASA (American Society of Anesthesiologists).
-Assessment of the airway should include management interventions and correction in a step-wise management
+Assessment of the airway should include management interventions and correction in a step-wise management.

-Odynophagia may be seen in patients with abscesses of the oropharynx or hypopharynx
+Odynophagia may be seen in patients with abscesses of the oropharynx or hypopharynx.

 Management of upper airway obstruction depends on the etiology.
 Primary management should focus on keeping the patient calm, reducing anxiety, and getting the patient in a position of comfort.
 Airway, breathing, and circulation should be assessed in the primary survey.
 Any causes of obstruction should be relieved immediately.
 A foreign body in the oral cavity or upper pharynx can be removed with forceps after direct visualization.
 Care should be taken to avoid any interventions that may make the child anxious or irritate the child.
 Avoid intravenous access, painful procedures in patients with acute epiglottitis or tracheitis, to minimize respiratory distress and impending respiratory failure.